Orillia: Health care

 The Orillia Soldiers' Memorial Hospital is a 230-bed hospital in the city.
 Opened in 1908 as the 20-bed Orillia General Hospital, it took its current name in 1922 to honour those who died fighting in World War I. Orillia Soldiers’ Memorial Hospital celebrated its 100th anniversary on May 28, 2008.
 The hospital is located at 170 Colborne Street West, Orillia, ON L3V 2Z3.

 Transit

 Orillia Transit provides service on five routes throughout the city.
-All of these routes run on loops which depart and end at the downtown bus terminal at the intersection of West and Mississaga Streets.
+All of these routes run on loops which depart and end at the downtown bus terminal at the intersection of West and Mississaga Streets, in front of the Orillia Public Library and Opera House.
 Orillia Transit services commence at 6:15 a.m., ending at 10:15 p.m. on weekdays with all final departures from the terminal and shorter operating hours on weekends with no holiday service.

 In August 2019, Simcoe County LINX began a bus route that connects Orillia with Barrie on weekdays, excluding statutory holidays.

+Ontario Northland provides intercity bus service, connecting Orillia to Toronto, Barrie, North Bay and Sudbury, among other destinations.
+The bus stop was originally located at the site of the former train station, but was moved to the Knights Inn on Front Street in 2020, and subsequently moved to the Orillia Transit terminal in 2024.

 Orillia was once a stop for the Northlander train but re-routing resulted in termination of service.
 The station that served the Northlander still exists but re-adapted for commercial use.